 If things are taking place in front of the curtain line there’s a good chance the people in front of you will block your view, this is because even the people in the front row need to move to try and see the stage, which then makes the problem worse for everyone behind them, which than compounds the problem for everyone.

-It’s also worth mentioning that the acoustics in the balcony are a little worse than the rest of the Bank of America seating options, but only marginally.
+It’s also worth mentioning that the acoustics in the balcony are a little worse than the rest of the Private Bank seating options, but only marginally.

 Reviews from users that sat in the balcony section: